jpierel14/sntd/docs/source/install.rst

    was not installed as a framework.
 A fix for that issue is on `stack overflow <https://stackoverflow.com/questions/21784641/installation-issue-with-matplotlib-python>`_.

+4. Sometimes you can get an error when using the microlensing component of SNTD involving the `microlens` executable.
+This involves differences between the machine the microlens executable was created on and yours.
+Just go to the `microlens github repo <https://github.com/psaha/microlens>`_ and follow the instructions for downloading and installing the wambsganss `microlens code here <https://github.com/psaha/microlens/blob/master/wambsganss/README>`_, for the `with FITS-file output` option.
+When you have the `microlens` executable, just replace the SNTD executable in `sntd/sntd/microlens` with your new executable, and reinstall.

 Install latest development version
 ==================================